/ greatest hits /

 Aesthetics: As a creative director, I oversaw 6 years of IKEA USA’s commercial campaigns, the rebuilding of eBay’s arts & collectibles experience, Nike’s 2009 US Open and Wimbledon creative, 4 consecutive seasons for Nina/Delman Shoes, and institutional rebrands of Loyola University Maryland, Rochester Institute of Technology & the Woodmere Art Museum.

 As a designer, I've made campaigns, catalogs & packaging for American Eagle Outfitters, advertising for the Philadelphia Museum of Art, book covers for Harper Collins, and catalogs for Boyd's Philadelphia.
 Browse some of this work here.

-Strategy: Key engagements have included institutional strategic planning for Loyola University Maryland, development campaigns for Drexel University and the Sanderson Museum, membership strategies for WHYY Public Radio, communications flow analysis for UnitedHealthcare, and executive vision & mission consultation for Dilworth Paxson.
+Strategy: Key engagements have included institutional advancement & strategy for Loyola University Maryland, Widener University, Drexel University & The Philadelphia Citizen; membership strategies for WHYY Public Radio, communications flow analysis for UnitedHealthcare, and executive vision & mission consultation for Dilworth Paxson.

 Current clients: Because I work in close, usually ongoing, relationships with my clients I do not present our work, case studies, or a current client list publicly.
 However, if there is interest in working together, I will share any relevant past or current experience that I'm permitted to share.
 Just give a holler...